AI for Personal Trainers

 Time saved: 1-2 hours/week

-Copy-paste these into your OpenClaw configuration.
+Drop these into your CLAUDE.md file or paste them directly into a Claude Code session.
 Each one is battle-tested for personal trainers.

 Prompt 1: Workout Program Builder

-Add this to your SOUL.md to generate structured training programs on demand.
+Add this to your CLAUDE.md to generate structured training programs on demand.

 When I say "program for [client name]", generate a 4-week training